Maria Edgeworth

-Maria Edgeworth (1 January 1768 – 22 May 1849) was an Anglo-Irish novelist of adults' and children's literature.
+Maria Edgeworth (1 January 1768 – 22 May 1849) was an Anglo-Irish novelist of adult and children's literature.
 She was one of the first realist writers in children's literature and a significant figure in the evolution of the novel in Europe.
 She held critical views on estate management, politics, and education, and corresponded with some of the leading literary and economic writers, including Sir Walter Scott and David Ricardo.
 During the first decade of the 19th century she was one of the most widely read novelists in Britain and Ireland.
 Her name today is most commonly associated with Castle Rackrent, her first novel, in which she, while Anglican herself, used the voice of an Irish Catholic character to narrate the dissipation and decline of a family from her own landed Anglo-Irish class.

 Life

 Early life

 Maria Edgeworth was born in Black Bourton, Oxfordshire.
 She was the second child of Richard Lovell Edgeworth (who eventually fathered twenty-two surviving children by four wives) and Anna Maria Edgeworth (née Elers); Maria was thus an aunt of Francis Ysidro Edgeworth.
 She spent her early years with her mother's family in England, living at The Limes (now known as Edgeworth House) in Northchurch, by Berkhamsted in Hertfordshire.
 Her mother died when Maria was five, and when her father married his second wife Honora Sneyd in 1773, she went with him to his estate, Edgeworthstown, in County Longford, Ireland.